project-gemmi/gemmi/docs/analysis.rst

 The selection has a form of /-separated parts:
 /models/chains/residues/atoms.
 Empty parts can be omitted when it's not ambiguous.
+Gemmi (but not MMDB) can take additional properties added at the end after a semicolon (;).

 Let us go through the individual filters first:

 * ``/1`` -- selects model 1 (if the PDB file doesn't have MODEL records, it is assumed that the only model is model 1).